NadavAharoni/Python-Course/python_week1_slides.md

 # Variables & Types

 - No type declarations
 - Types are inferred at runtime
-- Variables are names bound to objects

 ```python
 x = 42        # int